jonocodes/awesome-keyboards/marp-slides.md

 You probably spend 5+ hours a day at a keyboard.
 Why use a piece of junk?

-Unless you have a deprevation mind set.
+Unless you have a deprivation mind set.
 Then go for it.
 -->

 ---